owncast/owncast.github.io/content/docs/embed.md

 Owncast supports embedding your chat directly into any other web site or source.

-There are two types of embed chats: A read-only chat which only shows the messages and an embed chat with full functionality which can also send message.
+There are two types of embed chats: A read-only chat which only shows the messages and a standalone chat which has the same functionality as the one within the main Owncast web interface.

-### Embedding chat with full functionality
+### Embedding standalone chat

-The full-functionality chat URL lives at: `http://your.host/embed/chat/readwrite`.
+The standalone chat URL lives at: `http://your.host/embed/chat/readwrite`.

-{{<versionsupport feature="embedding chat with full functionality" version="0.0.8">}}
+{{<versionsupport feature="embedding standalone chat" version="0.0.8">}}

 It will look something like: